 How to Get Into Daycare – A Timeline For Going Back To Work

 Entering a public Japanese daycare (区立 | ku ritsu or 市立 | shiritsu) daycare recognized by the government (認可 | ninka) is an extremely difficult process.

 Please refer to my post on Best Living Japan for details and with your municipal office for paper work and deadlines.

-Below is a very, very, very idealized schedule for a new mom planning to return to work after giving birth.
+Below is a very, very, very idealized schedule for a new mom planning to return to work in April after giving birth.

 October: Attend daycare information sessions/visit daycare facilities

 November: Submit applications